appium/appium-mac2-driver/README.md

 - Xcode 12 or later should be installed
 - Xcode Helper app should be enabled for Accessibility access.
 The app itself could be usually found at `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/Library/Xcode/Agents/Xcode Helper.app`.
 In order to enable Accessibility access for it simply open the parent folder in Finder: `open /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/Library/Xcode/Agents/` and drag & drop the `Xcode Helper` app to `Security & Privacy -> Privacy -> Accessibility` list of your `System Preferences`.
 This action must only be done once.
 - Since the version `1.0.0` this driver is only compatible with Appium 2.
 Use the `appium driver install mac2` CLI command to add it to your server dist.
+- macOS 12 will interactively require a password when starting the driver.
+Run `automationmodetool enable-automationmode-without-authentication` to disable the need for authentication (especially useful on CI machines)

 ## Capabilities